 Ex-captive individuals who have been rehabilitated and released in the forest.
 Captive and rehabilitation experiences often result in released rehabilitant orangutans not fearing humans and even expecting to interact with them

 Wild individuals, some of whom have become habituated to human presence, with the remaining being naïve (i.e. not used to people’s presence in their forest habitat).

 Inappropriate behaviour by visitors may affect the behaviour and health of orangutans from both populations negatively, which places them at increased risk of becoming stressed, or the transfer of diseases.
 By following these simple guidelines, visitors are able to see the orangutans at all locations in a way which is both safe for themselves and safe for the orangutans whilst at the same time, experiencing a more natural, unique experience in the forest.

 On your trip, we will give you advice on where the best local restaurants are to eat so that your hard earned money goes to those that are in most need, while you receive great service and nutrition.
-In Gunung Leuser we use local teams including rafting operations that have been furnished by us and upgraded to safer standards than the average local teams.
+In the Leuser Ecosystem we use local teams including rafting operations that have been equiped by us and upgraded to high safer standards than the average local teams.
 This gives the local owners better opportunities to rent their facilities out to other visitors while raising the standards of the industry as a whole.